 Competing in hot and humid conditions places additional stress on the body.
 Heart rate climbs faster than expected, the same pace begins to feel harder, and fatigue arrives earlier than it would in cooler conditions.

 Heat does not just make competition uncomfortable.
 It changes how your body cools itself, holds onto fluid and salt, handles fueling, and recovers afterward.
 For professional and elite athletes, these are not minor adjustments.
-They are the difference between performing at your level in the heat and watching your performance decline before the second half even begins.
+Therefore, they are the difference between performing at your level in the heat and watching your performance decline before the second half even begins.

 Most athletes know hydration matters more in the heat.
-Far fewer have a sport-specific, individualized strategy that addresses fluid balance, sodium replacement, fueling, gut tolerance, and recovery as one connected system.
+However, far fewer have a sport-specific, individualized strategy that addresses fluid balance, sodium replacement, fueling, gut tolerance, and recovery as one connected system.
 Generic advice was not built for athletes performing at the top of their sport in conditions that exceed 90°F (32°C) and 70% humidity.

 This article covers what happens to your body in the heat, what the evidence shows about how to manage it, and how to build a practical strategy that holds up under real competition demands.

 The math behind this is unforgiving.
 Your body operates at roughly 20% efficiency — meaning that for every 100 watts of work you produce, your body also produces 400 watts of heat.
 In a cool environment, this heat load is manageable.
-In a hot, humid environment, your body has fewer tools to release it, so core temperature climbs faster and cardiovascular strain compounds.
+However, in a hot, humid environment, your body has fewer tools to release it, so core temperature climbs faster and cardiovascular strain compounds.

 Sweat losses rise rapidly in the heat.
 Most athletes lose 1 to 2 L per hour during moderate to hard sessions in cool conditions.
-In the heat, that range can shift to 2 to 3 L per hour or more in elite athletes — and individual values can be higher still.
+However, in the heat, that range can shift to 2 to 3 L per hour or more in elite athletes — and individual values can be higher still.

 These losses include both water and sodium.
 If you do not replace them adequately, blood volume drops, your ability to cool yourself becomes less effective, and the cardiovascular strain you were already managing becomes worse.